Get a Precision Second Opinion now!

 1. Records Review and Personalized Research

-CTOAM’s cancer experts reviewed David’s medical records and life history.
+CTOAM’s cancer research and patient advocacy experts reviewed David’s medical records and life history.
 Our research revealed that the treatment plan recommended by David’s oncologist was not ideal for David’s unique case.

 2. Introduced Advanced Diagnostics